qmul21-CC-Group17/REST-API/README.md

 This application allows a user to create an account and search for full-time or part-time IT positions of any kind in any given location.
 The application makes use of the <b> GitHub Jobs Public API to return a JSON response of all the jobs for the given information.</b>
 The app is <b>dockerized</b> and can be run on a <b>virtual machine on AWS</b>.

-## DYNAMIC REST-API CRUD Operations:
+## Dynamic REST-API CRUD Operations:
 The REST API responses conform to REST standards and return appropriate messages along with <b>RESPONSE CODES.</b>

 ### GET